mtxi/OOP-CS/README.md

 display the year, total number of goals scored, the country that hosted the competiton and the World Cup champion.
 The second visualisation is a bar chart of the goals scored by each team.
 The user can hover over each bar and data corresponding to this	will be displayed.
+***

+###### Features
+- Main menu that allows user to choose which visualisation to display
+- Two distinct visualisations (see screenshots)
-- Software used to store data: Microsoft Excel
+- Generated data using Microsoft Excel 2013
+- Data extracted from official FIFA website / Wikipedia
-- Data file type: .csv (comma separated value)
+- Type of data file loaded to sketch: .csv (comma separated value)
+- Use of classes
+- Custom animations
+- Loaded images from external sources

+***

 ##### SCREENSHOTS
 Main menu - press 1 or 2 to see data visualisation #1 / #2